 The Gardens at Kentwell reflect how many people may imagine an old-fashioned Country House Garden.
 The Gardens have evolved over five centuries with elements of all this attention still visible.

 Dominated by the Hall, original brick walls and moats, and perhaps the largest stand of Cedar trees in England.
 In addition, there is an abundance of topiary, large and small.

 Unexpected surprises can be found at every turn, for both adults and children, from the brick-paved Maze in the Courtyard to the huge, topiary Yew Castle.

 Stroll around the Gardens in an ever-changing environment, never far from water or interesting views of the House.
 Alternatively, you can unwind and enjoy the ever-shifting patterns of the wind or the fish gliding through the water of the Moats.

 Sometimes, events permitting, you can wander up to visit the Barns Sward with its timber-framed farm buildings and its old-fashioned farmyard feeling.

 The Gardens are open to view regularly.

-As you explore, you will see the exterior remains very much as the Tudor builders left it, but as you meander through the interior, you will see it now presents an exciting mix of periods with rare and fabulous pieces from fine paintings to period furniture.
+As you explore, you will see the exterior remains very much as the Tudor builders left it, but as you discover the interior, you will see it now presents an exciting mix of periods with rare and fabulous pieces from fine paintings to period furniture.

 Kentwell Hall represents Patrick and Judith’s ongoing and ever-changing lifetime journey.
-It is the story of their family and home, created from the restoration of an empty, near derelict and unloved shell to a treasured, unique and much-visited home for visitors to explore, learn and enjoy.
+It is the story of their family and home.
+Created from the restoration of an empty, near derelict and unloved shell to a treasured, unique and cherished home for visitors to explore, learn and enjoy.